Pursue decarbonization in all corporate activities

 Reducing Greenhouse Gas Emissions

-GHG emissions are the main cause of climate change.
-The Toyo Tire Group is working to reduce emissions by using energy effectively throughout business activities both in and outside of the organization, and in our products.
+Greenhouse gas emissions are seen as a major cause of climate change so the Toyo Tire Group is working to reduce GHG emissions through its products and business activities inside and outside the organization.

 GHG emissions